California State Polytechnic University, Pomona: Organization and administration

 Cal Poly at Pomona is one of three polytechnics in the 23-member California State University system.
 The CSU system is governed by a 25-member board of trustees, including one faculty trustee, one alumni trustee, and two student trustees, and has authority over curricular development, campus planning, and fiscal management.
-The university system is currently governed by Chancellor Jolene Koester, who assumed the office on an interim basis in 2022.
+The university system is currently governed by Chancellor Mildred García, who assumed the office in 2023.

-The chief executive of the Cal Poly Pomona campus is President Soraya M. Coley.
+The chief executive of the Cal Poly Pomona campus is Interim President Iris S. Levine.